paulinakoz/book-store/Log.md

 the backend so that it can be used in the Book Filter component.

 ## 16/11/22
-Today I changed the H2, and SQL databases that I was originally using to a MongoDB database so I worked on creating and connecting the new database to the server.
+Today I changed the PostgresSQl database that I was originally using to a MongoDB database so I worked on creating and connecting the new database to the server.
+I am still using the H2 database for testing purposes.

 ## 17/11/22
 Today I decided to continue working on the backend server and I added functionality to the service and controller layers for creating a new book, updating a book and deleting a book, I then tested this using Postman and all the requests work.

 ## 18/11/22
-Today I added controller tests to all of the requests in the book controller and all of the tests pass.
+Today I added controller tests to all of the requests in the book controller and all of the tests are passing.
+Travis also successfully completes the build.